 Workers, suppliers and applicants

-Pay Check Limited will also receive Data about you from the following third parties:
+Pay Check Limited will also receive data about you from a number of third parties to meet the following purposes:

 What we do with your personal data